dryer-dev/dryer/README.md

 * **jsbundling-rails** bundle and transpile JavaScript [https://github.com/rails/jsbundling-rails]
 * **cssbundling-rails** bundle and process CSS [https://github.com/rails/cssbundling-rails]
-* **devise** flexible authentication solution for Rails with Warden
+* **devise** flexible authentication solution for Rails with Warden [https://github.com/heartcombo/devise]
-* **acts_as_tenant** integrates multi-tenancy into a Rails application in a convenient and out-of-your way manner
+* **acts_as_tenant** integrates multi-tenancy into a Rails application in a convenient and out-of-your way manner [https://github.com/ErwinM/acts_as_tenant]

 Yarn dependencies:
-* concurrently
+* **concurrently**
+* **@editorjs** isolated to an admin namespace/workspace.

 ## Database

-Currently the current architecture is in place:
+The current architecture in place:

 ![db schematic](https://github.com/dryer-dev/dryer/blob/main/dryer-db-schematic.png)

-To do:
+Tables:

+* **Users** A standard Devise Users table.
+* **Sites** Sites have specified domain and subdomain.
+The relationship between Users and Sites hasn't been addressed yet.
+Pages are tenants of Sites.
+* **Nestings** Handles heirarchies via a polymorphic association.
+I went this way over self-joins for reusability and to avoid an SQL anti-pattern. [https://cloud.google.com/bigquery/docs/best-practices-performance-patterns]
+* **Pages** Wepsite pages.
+Only has a Title attibute at the moment.
+Pages have many *sub-*Pages via Nestings.
+This facilates Page heirarchies like Blog > Posts, Services > Service...
+A separate Categories table will address the category names of Pages.
+As Pages are tenants of Sites, anyhing that relates to Pages is scoped to its Site.
+Pages have many Sections. *TODO: maybe include SEO related fields like description*
+* **Sections** Sections only have a data attribute.
+The data attribute stores JSON data from the block editor: EditorJS.
+Sections can have many *sub-*Sections via Nestings.
+This facilates a very flexible layout strucute that can accommodate mulit-columns, grids...
+This nesting is only one level deep but it may be worth looking into the benefit of deeper nesting. *TODO: add a css_classes attribute*

+Tables to add:
+* **Categories** Categorize Pages
+* **Files** Attach images, files... to Sections

 ## Configuration